Coupled-cluster calculations of neutrinoless double-beta decay in $^{48}$Ca: Abstract

 \section{Abstract}

-We use coupled-cluster theory and nuclear interactions from chiral effective field theory to compute the nuclear matrix element for the neutrinoless double-beta decay of $^{48}$Ca. Benchmarks with the no-core shell model in several light nuclei and in the traditional shell model in the $pf$ shell inform us about the accuracy of our approach.
+We use coupled-cluster theory and nuclear interactions from chiral effective field theory to compute the nuclear matrix element for the neutrinoless double-beta decay of $^{48}$Ca. Benchmarks with the no-core shell model in several light nuclei inform us about the accuracy of our approach.
 For $^{48}$Ca we find a relatively small matrix element.
-We also compute the nuclear matrix element for the two-neutrino double-beta decay of $^{48}$Ca and find agreement with data when using a quenching factor deduced from two-body currents in the recent ab-initio calculation of the Ikeda sum-rule in $^{48}$Ca [Gysbers {\it et al.}, Nature Physics {\bf 15}, 428-431 (2019)].
+We also compute the nuclear matrix element for the two-neutrino double-beta decay of $^{48}$Ca with a quenching factor deduced from two-body currents in recent ab-initio calculation of the Ikeda sum-rule in $^{48}$Ca [Gysbers {\it et al.}, Nature Physics {\bf 15}, 428–431 (2019)].

 {\it Introduction and main result.--- } Neutrinoless double-beta ($0\nu\beta\beta$) decay is a hypothesized electroweak process in which a nucleus undergoes two simultaneous beta decays but emits no neutrinos~\cite{furry1939}.
 The observation of this lepton-number violating process would identify the neutrino as a Majorana particle (i.e.\ as its own antiparticle)~\cite{schechter1982} and provide insights into both the origin of neutrino mass~\cite{minkowski1977,mohapatra1980} and the matter-antimatter asymmetry in the universe~\cite{davidson2008}.
-Experimentalists are working intently to observe the decay all over the world; current lower limits on the lifetime are about $10^{25}$~y~\cite{gando2016,aalseth2018,agostini2018,albert2018,adams2020}, and sensitivity will be improved by two orders of magnitude in the coming years.
+Experimentalists are working intently to observe the decay all over the world; current lower limits on the lifetime are about $10^{26}$~y~\cite{anton2019,alvis2019,agostini2019}, and sensitivity will be improved by two orders of magnitude in the coming years.

 Essential for planning and interpreting these experiments are nuclear matrix elements (NMEs) that relate the decay lifetime to the Majorana neutrino mass scale and other measures of lepton-number violation.
 Unfortunately, these matrix elements are not well known and cannot be measured.
 Computations based on different models and techniques lead to numbers that differ by factors of three to five (see Ref.~\cite{engel2017} for a recent review).
 Compounding these theoretical challenges is the recent discovery that, within chiral effective field theory (EFT)~\cite{vankolck1994,bedaque2002,epelbaum2009,machleidt2011}, the standard long-range $0\nu\beta\beta$ decay operator must be supplemented by an equally important zero-range (contact) operator of unknown strength~\cite{cirigliano2018}.
 Efforts to compute the strengths of this contact term from quantum chromodynamics (QCD)~\cite{cirigliano2020, cirigliano2020b} and attempts to better understand its impact are underway~\cite{cirigliano2019}.